Portugal Novo Banco's balance to show no further capital needed

-The state rescued Portugal's largest listed lender in early August with a 4.9 billion euro (9.73 billion pound) package, mostly in public funds, after the business empire of its founding Espirito Santo family collapsed under a mountain of debt.
-The bad bank, BES BES.LS, inherited all the toxic exposure.
+The state rescued Portugal's largest listed lender in early August with a 4.9 billion euro ($6.1 billion) package, mostly in public funds, after the business empire of its founding Espirito Santo family collapsed under a mountain of debt.
+The bad bank, BES, inherited all the toxic exposure.

 Some analysts have had doubts whether the capital injected into Novo Banco is enough to guarantee adequate solvency as required by Portuguese and European regulators.